ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 ### NFT transfers

 In addition to regular messages, users often send NFTs to each other.
-Unfortunately, not all libraries specifically use methods for interacting with this type of smart contract.
-As a result, we need to write code that allows us to construct messages for sending NFTs.
-First, let’s familiarize ourselves with the TON NFT [standard](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md).
+Unfortunately, not all libraries contain methods that are tailored for use with this type of smart contract.
+Therefore, it is necessary to create code that will allow us to build a message for sending NFTs.
+First, let's become more familiar with the TON NFT [standard](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md).

-Especially, we need to understand TL-B for [NFT Transfers](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md#1-transfer) in details.
+Specifically, we need to thoroughly understand the TL-B schema for [NFT Transfers](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md#1-transfer).

 - `query_id`: Query ID has no value in message processing.
 The NFT contract doesn't validate it; it only reads it.
 This value can be helpful when a service wants to assign a specific query ID to each message for identification purposes.
 Therefore, we will set it to 0.